Yasui Konpira Shrine - The Place to Cut Ties (Or Strengthen Them) | MK Deep Dive

 Here’s how it works: You take a paper talisman, write your wish, and then crawl through the Enkiri Enmusubi monument—a stone slab so thickly covered in paper prayers it looks like a makeshift igloo.
 Once through, you slap your wish onto the stone.
 And that’s it.
 People swear by its power, so be careful what you ask for.
-You might come back from Japan single, unemployed, or miraculously free of your worst vice.
+You might come back from Japan single, unemployed, or miraculously free of your worst problems or vices.

 And if you’re in a solid relationship?
 No worries.
 If it’s meant to last, the shrine’s deities will only make your bond stronger.